4Ax-Technologies/capture_device1/Gstreamer, nvarguscamerasrc & white balance.md

 The kelvin colour temperature figures have been added.

-Some of these figures are somewhat contested by rival online resources
+Some of the colour temperature figures vary somewhat depending on the online source

 It is unfortunate (some might say an oversight) not to provide a neutral 4000k setting (try "(0): off")